zthurman/fizzpy/README.md

 * [x] Learn how to utilize modularity in project
 * [x] Make silly punchlist in the project Readme so that self can track progress
 * [ ] Resolve all non-abandoned or non-asserted status known issues
+* [ ] Figure out how to enable evaluating models with non-default parameters
 * [ ] Figure out how to do coupled models in anything remotely resembling an elegant way
 * [ ] Figure out how to OOP all this sh*t
 * [ ] Add approximately a bajillion other models